kothagundlahari/nodeCommands/README.md

     npm install

-# diff
+### diff

     babel-node testDiffCommands.js file.txt file1.txt

-# ls
+### ls

      babel-node ls.js

-# find
+### find

       babel-node find.js

-# sed
+### sed
        babel-node sed.js

-#Note
+##Note:
-babel-node is not the recommended approach to use in production.
-For production purposes transpile all your code into a specific folder then use those files in the node environment.
+using babel-node is not the recommended approach to use in production.
+For production purposes one should transpile the code into a specific folder and then use those file to serve in the node environment.